ceciliacase/money-coach-website/_posts/2018-01-10-Yearly review.md

 - Move to remote job
 - Fully Fund Roth IRA's
 - Maximize 401(k)s
-- Have a retirement portfolio worth of more than $xxx,000 [Author note: I have removed the amounts for this goal, but I'll talk about whether or not I have achieved it, and how it worked for me]
+- Have a retirement portfolio worth of more than $xyz [Author note: I have removed the amounts for this goal, but I'll talk about whether or not I have achieved it, and how it worked for me]

 So how does this list compare to where I stand right now?